luisdamiano/gsoc17-hhmm/log.md

 * After many tries, I think the model works but it's pretty data-greedy.
 It works very well with K = 2 hidden states, but it needs much more data to accomodate K = 4 hidden states.
 * Started writing the replication section of the essay.

+### 20170619 Mo 20 to 02+01 ###
+* Back to work, decided to get that sampler working!
+* Adding a hyperparam to mean components helped a lot: computational time reduced 70%, mixing, convergence and sampling efficiency greatly improved too.
+* Made many little changes into iohmm-hmix.stan tofor small gains in efficiency.
+* New changes in folder structure, again :)
+* Plugged in real data and, of course, it didn't work.
+200 samples = 200 divergences, HMC is hinting me that something is wrong:
+  * All observations are assigned to just one state.
+  * In consequence, the fitted x stays close to approx. 48.
+  * Tried with two hidden states and one component (no mixture) and sampler doesn't converge with real data.
+It converges with simulated data of various type, including stationary io, non stationary output, but it doesn't for non stationary io.
+  * Tried with iohmm-reg and I get many divergences.
+It recovers only two hidden states.
+The actual vs fit looks reasonable but a bit biased.
+* Possible solutions:
+  * Standarize the inputs and/or outputs?
+First difference?

 ---

 # Notes